beatreichenbach/maya-prefs/README.md

 Alternatively you can set your own path with the environment variable `MAYA_APP_DIR`.

 For my personal prefs I use the environment variable and use the `install.py` to copy the contents from the repository to the prefs folder.

+## Customization:
+All the buttons are labeled and are easy to figure out what they do.
+To customize this setup, simply remove buttons you don't want and delete the corresponding scripts.
+You can find a quick description of each script below.
+The rest of the buttons use simple maya commands.

+To customize hotkeys see the official [Autodesk documentation](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-KeyboardShortcuts/files/GUID-36D24C0F-19E4-411E-8CA9-DB7B64C3E6EA-htm.html).

 ## Hotkeys
 ### changeGridDivisions